-The inner-city suburb of Melbourne ranked first for units, with 602,140 serious buyers.
+The inner-city suburb of Melbourne ranked first for units, with 602,140 buyers looking in the area.
 In May, the Victorian government announced stamp duty concessions for CBD apartments.

 Suburbs on the south-east were highly sought-after in the sunshine state, with nine out of the top 10 most in-demand suburbs for houses located on the Gold Coast.

-Recently ranked the world’s third most liveable city by The Economist Intelligence Unit, Adelaide’s CBD was most in-demand for serious buyers this year.
+Recently ranked the world’s third most liveable city by The Economist Intelligence Unit, Adelaide’s CBD was most in-demand for home seekers this year.

-Buyers seeking apartments looked to Hobart’s CBD, with 108,155 highly-engaged buyers.
+Buyers seeking apartments looked to Hobart’s CBD, with 108,155 buyers.